Exabyte-io/documentation/docs/models/advanced-characteristics.md

 # Band Gap

 The band gap is defined as the energy difference between the highest occupied energy state of a material and the lowest unoccupied energy state of the material.
 However, a band gap can either be a direct or indirect band gap.
 Direct band gap means the minimum change in energy between occupied and unoccupied states at the same k-point.
 The indirect band gap means the minimum change in energy between occupied and unoccupied states at different k-points.
 The indirect band gap could potentially be smaller than the direct band gap.
 We have automated the search for both types of band gaps, but require a band structure calculation first to determine these values.

+Please see the [band gap tutorial](../tutorials/band-gap.md) for more details.

 <hr>